Women in Latin music: Latin pop

 Selena's music and career influenced Jennifer Lopez, who played the singer in her 1997 biographical film and debuted in the Latin music market with salsa singer Marc Anthony on the 1999 single "No Me Ames".
 Lopez remained in the American pop market through the early 2000s and returned to Latin music with her Spanish-language debut, Como Ama Una Mujer, in 2006.
 The album was a commercial success, debuting in the top ten of the Billboard 200 and joining the handful of Hispanic artists with an album in the chart's top ten.
 Mexican actress and singer Thalía debuted on the Latin music scene during the early 1990s.
 In mid-decade the singer became commercially successful, with her album En Éxtasis (1995) certified platinum.
 She contributed to three tracks for the 1997 soundtrack of Fox Animation Studios' Anastasia.
 Thalía's lyrics explore "women or men in a narcissistic, neoliberal, first-world context but do not make sense in the general context of Latin American ordinary life" attributed to other female performers, such as the Mexican singer Paulina Rubio and the Spanish singer Belinda.
 Thalía and Rubio have been called "young, blonde, and thin", wearing "fashionable" clothing, whose "dull" lyrics assume the role of a "seductive, sexy, young woman who wants a macho-man at heart."
 According to musicologists Jacqueline Eyring Bixler and Laurietz Seda, Thalía and Rubio's music does not address "mature and/or working-class women".

-Shakira has been called the "Queen of Latin Music" by Hipgnosis Songs Fund.
-Her major-label debut, Pies Descalzos (1995), was the singer's "breakthrough album" in the Latin-music market and yielded "Estoy Aquí".
-She had a Latin pop rock sound, influenced by Middle Eastern and Latin American music.
+Shakira's major-label debut, Pies Descalzos (1995), was the singer's "breakthrough album" in the Latin-music market and yielded "Estoy Aquí".
+She had a Latin pop sound, influenced by Middle Eastern and Latin American music.
 Shakira continued her career with the Emilio Estefan produced Dónde Están los Ladrones?
-(1998), who went on to produce her first English-language album; it yielded "Suerte", which brought her mainstream success.
+(1998), who went on to produce her first English-language album; it yielded "Suerte", which brought her international success.

 Formed in 2006 in Argentina, the Kumbia Queers have recorded cumbia and Latin pop tracks with "ironic and witty articulations of lesbianism [sic] desire".